glass of alcohol and pills on a table

 Hallucinogens and Alcohol: Altering the Altered Reality

 • Anxiety and panic attacks.
 Also known as a “bad trip,” the use of psychedelic drugs can often cause fear, confusion, or panic.
 Likewise, alcohol can amp up our anxiety all on its own.
-Taken together, the results can be unpredictable and might last longer, making for a very uncomfortable or downright terrifying experience.
+When we mix shrooms with alcohol, the results can be unpredictable and might last longer, making for a very uncomfortable or downright terrifying experience.

 • Unpredictable mood shifts.
-While the goal of taking either substance is usually to experience joy or transcendence, that is never a guarantee.
+While the goal of taking shrooms and alcohol by themselves is usually to experience joy or transcendence, that is never a guarantee.
 Both substances are known to stir up our mood in unexpected ways.
-Mixing them together can make for even more unpredictable results.
+Mixing alcohol and shrooms together can make for even more unpredictable results.

 • Greater risk of injury or death.
 Both alcohol and hallucinogens decrease our mental clarity, increase risk-taking, and alter our perception of reality.
 According to the United States Department of Transportation, about 37 people die in drunk driving accidents every day — that’s one every 39 minutes!
 Likewise, as many as 1 in 10 hallucinogen users report having driven under the influence, increasing the likelihood of fatal car accidents.